hydra-Cody/EventBooking/README.md

 10. Set up a system to prevent multiple ticket purchases for the same seat within an event.

-## Server (Node.js)
-1. Establish a connection to a database to store and manage event data, patron information, and ticket bookings.
-2. Implement logic to generate unique booking references for each successful ticket purchase.
-3. Design a module responsible for sending email notifications to patrons and administrators.
-4. Develop a module to handle and securely store patron passwords.
-5. Create a utility function to process and format event data before sending it to the frontend.
-6. Implement logic to read and write data to the database asynchronously to prevent blocking operations.
-7. Utilize a module for reading and writing data to log files efficiently.
-8. Design a module to handle potential errors gracefully and provide informative error messages.
-9. Structure the codebase using modules and functions to ensure maintainability and readability.
-10. Incorporate a robust error handling mechanism to manage database connection failures gracefully.

 ## Frontend (React.js)
 1. Develop a user-friendly interface for browsing and searching available events.